 Students are required to submit via D2L Dropbox an Activity Log by 11:59 pm on the last day of the rotation.
 In this log you will need to outline all the Procedures you either assisted or watched, the Primary Diagnosis of each patient seen, all meetings or lectures (including didactics) and all materials you read while on the rotation.

-The complete Activity Log can be viewed on the last page of this syllabus or under the Activity Log Module on D2L for this course.
-The form is the last page of the syllabus.
+The complete Activity Log can be viewed in the syllabus or under the Activity Log Module on D2L for this course.